CIMC - About the Data

 - Recovery Act Funded Cleanups: CIMC provides information on Superfund and Brownfields site cleanups that received ARRA Recovery Act funding, but not on the Leaking Underground Storage Tanks sites.
 For information on all EPA Recovery Act funded work, please see: EPA’s Recovery Mapper

-- Toxic Release Inventory (TRI) sites (More Information About this Data)
+- Toxic Release Inventory (TRI) sites (Toxic Release Inventory Web Service)

 - Congressional Districts (114th Congressional District TIGER/Line Shapefiles 2010 - Technical Documentation)

-- NPDES Permitted Facilities (More Information About this Data)
+- NPDES Permitted Facilities (More Information About the NPDES Permitted Facilities Web Service)

 Links to Related Data